4.0. Typing

 uv run mypy src/ tests/

-- pytype: A static type analyzer for Python code.
-Apache-2, Google
+- pytype: A static type analyzer from Google that can infer types for untyped code.

-How can you configure mypy to improve your validation workflow?
+How can you configure Mypy for your project?

 [tool.mypy]